rpm2003rpm/stg2veriloga/README.md

 # Setup tools

-If you which to install the program in your computer, you can use setup tools to install it.
-Go one directory above this one and type:
+If you which to install the program in your computer, go one directory above this one and type:

 ```